Exercise For Metabolic Syndrome

 WHY EXERCISE IS A BETTER STRATEGY THAN DRUG THERAPY

-So, using drugs to manage metabolic syndrome doesn’t make much sense.
-Because the fundamental cause of metabolic syndrome is not enough exercise, then, the first thing to do is correct that...even before losing weight: Research shows that improving aerobic fitness reduces the risks of metabolic syndrome even in people who are obese (Katzmarzyk PT, et al. 2005).
+If a person with metabolic syndrome is overweight, then losing weight should be a goal.
+But, research shows that improving aerobic fitness reduces the risks of metabolic syndrome even in people who are obese (Katzmarzyk PT, et al. 2005).

-Guess what happens when people with metabolic syndrome perform aerobic exercise regularly:
+In general, when people perform aerobic exercise regularly:

 • Blood pressure may normalize.
 Aerobic exercise can be effective for lowering blood pressure.